 Many existing and upcoming NASA satellites orbit around the Earth to measure a variety of physical quantities related to the terrestrial water cycle.
 NASA scientists routinely develop tools to analyze these data as well as numerical models that help simulate the movement of water on Earth.
 Together these computer programs have the potential to help water resources management agencies particularly in the developing world where observations are sparse.
 However, such agencies often have to focus on critical real-time decision-making activities and therefore only have limited resources available to learn how to analyze state-of-the-art NASA observations.
 There is hence much to be gained in easing the usage of NASA hydrology tools.
 If you want to work on the water resources project, then perform the challenge below:

 Your challenge is to publish a simple Python code on GitHub and run it within a hosted Continuous Integration service.
-This code should be able to download data directly from angles_UCI_CS.csv, compute the cosine values for each angle, and print all values of “station_id”, “angle_degrees” and associated cosine values in the standard output.
+Your code must download data directly from the URL http://rapid-hub.org/data/angles_UCI_CS.csv, notice and print the top line is a header, add a third header column, and then repeat the next lines of data as well as the cosine values for each angle---that is, print all values of “station_id”, “angle_degrees” and associated cosine values in the standard output.
+(PS: the data file does not go into the repo.
+Your code must download the data, because the data may change behind your back, although the format of the data will not change.)
 You might use the Ubuntu or MacOS capabilities of Travis CI, or the Windows capabilities of AppVeyor, depending on your preferred OS.
 Note that these services are free for open source software.
 Hint: this challenge requires the inclusion of a YAML file (*.yml) in your repository and that this YAML file shall be tailored to the hosted Continuous Integration service you selected.